Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/biochemistry.md

 Molecular concentrations (in number of molecules in the cell) over time (in seconds) in a BioNetGen chemotaxis simulation with 100,000 initial attractant ligand particles.
 {: style="font-size: medium;"}

-In other words, the BioNetGen simulation is confirming that an increase in attractant reduces the concentration of phosphorylated CheY, which therefore lowers the tumbling frequency.
-What is remarkable about this is how quickly it takes place, with the cell attaining a new equilibrium in a fraction of a second.
+This Gillespie model confirms the biological observations that an increase in attractant reduces the concentration of phosphorylated CheY.
+What is remarkable is how quickly it takes place, with the cell attaining a new equilibrium in a fraction of a second.

-## So … what's the big deal?

-You may not be surprised that we have been able to build a simple model of the response of *E. coli* to an attractant ligand.
-After all, the biochemistry presented here may be elegant, but it is also simple.
+But you may remain skeptical of our model.
+After all, the biochemistry powering chemotaxis may be elegant, but it is also simple, and perhaps you are not surprised that the model's particle concentrations reproduced the response of *E. coli* to an attractant ligand.

 But what we have shown in this lesson is just part of the story.
-In the next lesson, we will see that the biochemical realities of chemotaxis are even more complicated, and for good reason --- this added complexity will allow *E. coli* to react to a dynamic world with surprising sophistication.
+In the next lesson, we will see that the biochemical realities of chemotaxis are even more complicated, and for good reason --- this added complexity will allow *E. coli*, and our model of it, to react to a dynamic world with surprising sophistication.

 [^Munroe]: Randall Munroe.
 What If?
 [Available online](https://what-if.xkcd.com/)